Do Go On - 396 - Rosemary Brown: A Musical Seance

 You get three bonus episodes a month at certain levels.

 You get to vote on topics.
-You get to go into the nicest corner

-He always remembers the ding. she always remembers the jingle actually do you know that music just came to me
+remembers the jingle actually do you know that music just came to me from one of the greats

-from one of the greats widget the world watcher uh featuring debussy oh yeah
+widget the world watcher uh featuring de bussy oh yeah that's a de bussy ding and the people

-that's a debussy ding and the people who give us a fact quote or question also get to give us a title or give
+who give us a fact quote or question also get to give us a title or give themselves a

-The first one this week comes from Blake Pilkington, aka artist formerly known as Pilkey1998.
+preparing you for me to mispronounce things.
+The first one this week comes from Blake Pilkington,

-And Pilkey, Pilkey Pilkington, has a question writing, is there any artists that you would
+has a question writing, is there any artists that you would recommend to anyone looking for new music?

-Thank you, Pilkey.
+Thank you, Pilky.

 So nice.

-Or the claws
+Or the claws.

-Like Grubalize only had just over 3,000 plays
+only had just over 3,000 plays.

+Really?
 Let's bump that up, everyone.

-Let's give it a go.
+Let's give her a go.

-What have you been listening- I mean, I've been loving the new Friends of Rome album
+I mean, I've been loving the new Friends of Rom album lately.

-name of the album.
+is the name of the album.

 But Jess, you're really the one to probably ask a question like this.